xp44mm/Notebook/F#/Introducing Function Values.md

 - Clarity: When used in conjunction with functions such as `List.map`, the |> operator allows you to perform the data transformations and iterations in a forward-chaining, pipelined style.

 - Type inference: using the |> operator lets type information flow from input objects to the functions manipulating those objects.
 F# uses information collected from type inference to resolve some language constructs, such as property accesses and method overloading. this relies on information being propagated left to right through the text of a program.
-In particular, typing information to the right of a position isn’t taken into account when resolving property access and overloads.
+In particular, typing information to the right of a position isn't taken into account when resolving property access and overloads.

 For completeness, here is the type of the operator: